LexieData/LexieData.GitHub.io/tableau_project.md

 Then I uploaded the data into Tableau in order to visualize the data.
 I created a bar chart, scatter plot, and line graph which can be found at my dashboard <a href="https://public.tableau.com/app/profile/lexie.langella/viz/TableauMASchools/Dashboard1">here</a>

 From this I learned:
-  -The higher the class size, the more likely those students graduate and attend college *Only 10 schools acheived 100% graduation rate
+  - The higher the class size, the more likely those students graduate and attend college
+  - Only 10 schools acheived 100% graduation rate
-  +4 schools met the passing threshold for math scores for the 4th grade
+  - 4 schools met the passing threshold for math scores for the 4th grade

 ### Analysis
 Out of 1,862 schools, the schools shown below have the lowest graduation percentage.
 They all have lower than 20% graduation rate.